Skip to main content

 # One-off (this shell)

-export SOLID_NO_TELEMETRY=1
+export SOLID_DISABLE_TELEMETRY=1

 # Permanent (add to ~/.zshrc or ~/.bashrc)

-echo 'export SOLID_NO_TELEMETRY=1' >> ~/.zshrc
+echo 'export SOLID_DISABLE_TELEMETRY=1' >> ~/.zshrc

 Configuration